 10 Baby Traveling Tips For Noobs

 My son is sixteen months old, and we’ve taken more than five large trips since he’s been born.
 By large trips I mean at least a two-night stay.
-As a family, we’ve road tripped several times, crossed the state line, and even been on a cruise.
-We’ve been to conferences, gone to visit family, and just had some fun.
 When it comes to traveling with Baby, I’ve had my fair share of learning experiences!

 Here are some tips about traveling with Baby!